Living Costs in Whistler

 Whistler’s grocery stores are well known for being expensive – they are all at least a little more expensive than the store in Squamish or Vancouver, although you get used to it after a while!
 There are three main supermarkets in Whistler:

-IGA Marketplace – the largest & easiest location.
+IGA Marketplace – the largest & most central location.

-Nesters – my favourite… best value and selection, generally considered the locals grocery store.
+Nesters – best value and selection, generally considered the locals grocery store.

 Creekside Market – the most expensive but a good location if you live in Creekside.